chargingthefuture/app/README.md

 DATABASE_URL="postgresql://user:password@host:port/database" npx tsx scripts/seedSocketRelay.ts

+# Run Tests

 npm run test          # Run all tests npm run test:coverage # Run with coverage report

 To merge changes from the **staging** branch into the **main** branch, you'll typically follow these steps in your Git workflow:

-## Steps to Merge Staging into Main
+# Steps to Merge Staging into Main

 1. **Check out the main branch:**
    ```bash